State Library Victoria

 State Library Victoria is one of Melbourne’s most loved institutions.
 The Swanston Street landmark welcomes more than two million people every year, making it the busiest state library in Australia and the fourth most visited library in the world.

-The 2020 Vision for the State Library Victoria will increase public space by 40% and seating by 70%.
-It will return the inimitable Ian Potter Queen’s Hall to Victorians after being closed for 15 years.
-It will open a brand-new world-class exhibition gallery, Victoria Gallery, as well as a suite of new spaces including the Pauline Gandel Children’s Quarter, the Ideas Quarter, StartSpace and the Create Quarter.
+The 2020 Vision for the State Library Victoria has increased public space by 40% and seating by 70% and has returned the inimitable Ian Potter Queen’s Hall to Victorians after being closed for 15 years.
+The redevelopment provides a brand-new world-class exhibition gallery, Victoria Gallery, as well as a suite of new spaces including the Pauline Gandel Children’s Quarter, the Ideas Quarter, StartSpace and the Create Quarter.

 Consultation was an enormous part of the design process.
 Over 200 sessions were held over the design period, beginning with hands-on workshops with staff to uncover their experiences and aspirations which were inspirational to the design team.
 Primary and secondary school children and young adults were engaged in a process of co-design which has shaped the design, with elements such as the Children’s Quarter “castle” evolving from children’s wishes to climb, hide and discover spaces described in their drawings of tree-houses, castles and spaceships.

-This is the second collaboration between Architectus and the Danish-based practice, Schmidt Hammer Lassen, having also designed the Christchurch New Central Library completed in 2018.
+This is the second collaboration between Architectus and the Copenhagen-based practice, Schmidt Hammer Lassen, having also designed the Christchurch New Central Library completed in 2018.